1. How much of my donation actually helps elderly religious?

 1. How is my donation used?

 Proceeds from the annual collection are distributed to help eligible US religious communities care for their aging members.
-The majority of donations are allocated for Direct Care Assistance, which helps support nursing care, medications and other necessities.
+The majority of donations are allocated for Direct Care Assistance, which helps support nursing care, medications, and other necessities.
 Communities apply for this assistance annually.

 Meet some of the religious your donation helps.